drwpow/blog/posts/3-pillars-of-front-end-knowledge.md

 ---
-title: the 3 pillars of front-end knowledge
+title: the great(er) divide in front-end
 published_date: 2020-02-17 12:00:00 +0000
-description: The world of front-end is vast, so where does one start?
-And where does mastery end?
+description:
+  My initial reaction to Chris Coyier’s <em>The Great Divide</em> post almost a year ago was to reject it.
+To be blunt, I saw it as someone who made their career on CSS attacking the good work that JavaScript folks had been doing because it threatened his career (I say that as someone respects Chris immensely, but people are allowed to be wrong in blog posts).
 slug: 3-pillars-of-front-end-knowledge
 tags:
   - dev
 data:
-  updated_date: 2020-02-17 12:00:00 +0000
+  updated_date: 2020-04-19 12:00:00 +0000
 ---

-It’s been a little over a year since Chris Coyier’s post [_The Great Divide_][css-gd] came out, the first blog post I remember reading that drew a line in the sand between two distinct camps (armies?) of front-end developers.
-Which I guess are, like, at war with each other, or something:
+It’s been about a year since Chris Coyier’s post [_The Great Divide_][css-gd] came out.
+The “divide,” of course, being between 2 armies within front-end development that had been forming:

 > On one side, an army of developers whose interests, responsibilities, and skill sets are heavily
 > revolved around JavaScript.
 On the other, an army of developers whose interests, responsibilities,
 > and skill sets are focused on other areas of the front end, like HTML, CSS, design, interaction,
 > patterns, accessibility, etc.

-In that year following the post, more of us have begin to see these spheres of expertise pulling apart, whether this post opened our eyes, or we witnessed the same patterns Chris did.

-**But what if the divide was actually made up?** What if, instead of a divide, we just collectively admitted that front-end development is bigger, and more complicated than we originally thought?
-If we recognized that doing JavaScript _well_ was harder than anticipated, and that it took smart cookies with Computer Science (CS) degrees a couple decades to push the ecosystem closer to where it needed to be?

-This post is an appeal to view it all as one, core knowledge, and one core role (albeit big as hell).
-Maybe it’s harder to attain true mastery than we originally thought.
-But isn’t that what makes it deep, and exciting, and satisfying to try?

-I started thinking about this subject again recently when a backend developer reached out to me, wanting to learn about modern front-end dev (they hadn’t really kept up for the past, oh, 6 years or so).
-In listing out all the things they could learn, I noticed **three** (not two) major groupings started forming.
-In my mind this not only lays a groundwork for possible starting points, but distinct axes of mastery to pursue the more you commit to front-end.

-So here are the three pillars to front-end development, not in any particular order, that your journey should cross into at some point:
+If you‘re unfamiliar with what he’s talking about, I’d read that post, but a quick-and-dirty history of front-end is that it’s a profession that was once a league of ex-designers muddling their way through code, that’s recently transformed into a proper programming discipline (with some design skills remaining a part of the job requirement).

+My initial reaction to this was to reject it—not that the divide wasn‘t happening, but the idea that these should be 2 different professions.
+To be blunt, I saw it as someone who made their career on CSS attacking the good work that JavaScript folks had been doing because it threatened his career (I say that as someone respects Chris immensely, but people are allowed to be wrong in blog posts).
+I even wrote an earlier draft of this post arguing that there’s no divide; that’s just how front-end _is_ now.
+Get used to it. _Git gud_.

+I now don’t see it that way, and I think Chris (rightly) was just pointing out a concern that he had about this divide forming.

+As a result, I began to recognize my own limitations.
+I saw myself as someone that was good at both CSS and JS.
+But if I’m being honest, I’m not _that_ good at CSS; I just am good _enough_ at design where it seems like I am.
+I’m also not _that_ good at JS, as someone without a Computer Science background, I am not the master architect that well-educated CS students tend to be (to be clear—I’m strongly in the “you don’t need a degree to be a dev” camp as a member myself, but there is nonetheless a value in a CS education that I do not possess).

+In short, the past couple months have been me coming to terms with not being able to do it all.
+And do it all well.

+But all that musing aside, the core content of this blog post hasn’t changed, because it was drafted from notes I wrote to a coworker wanting to learn more about front-end, and as I was ennumerating all there is to learn today I noticed the knowledge started to pool into 3 rough areas of expertise, which I still stand by. _Will these become 3 different jobs eventually?_ I don’t know.
+The older I get the less I’m sure of.
+But I do know that each of these groups are substantial learning efforts each their own, and I do now think it’s impossible to master all three of them.

+Treat this like a DnD skill tree or something—up to you to spread points evenly or be a glass cannon in one.

-## 👨‍🎨 Pillar 1: Browser APIs & Rendering (HTML/CSS)
+## 👨‍🎨 I. Browser APIs & Rendering (HTML/CSS)

-The pillar of Browser APIs & Rendering revolves around two central questions: **On the web, how do I make things look like things?** and **How does a browser work to help me accomplish this?**
+The area of expertise of Browser APIs & Rendering revolves around two central questions: **On the web, how do I make things look like things?** and **How does a browser work to help me accomplish this?**

 At beginner levels, browser rendering involves understanding the fundamentals of HTML & CSS to get code to look like a design.
 At intermediate levels, this gets into animations, render profiling, and